Home Car Shopping Best Kia Soul Years to Buy Used

 • The Kia Soul launched in 2010 to compete with the Nissan Cube and the Scion xB.
 The carmaker introduced a turbocharged 4-cylinder into the Soul lineup in 2017.

-Kia has a knack for bringing just the right product to market at exactly the right time.
+Kia has a knack for bringing just the right product to market at precisely the right time.
 For example, we give you the Kia Soul.
 Sure, it trailed the rest of the rolling-toaster squad to the North American market.
-The Scion xB went on sale in 2006, and the Nissan Cube in 2009; however, when the Soul rolled onto the scene in 2010, it was here to play and to stay.
-Outlasting both key rivals — the Cube disappeared after 2014, with the xB lasting an additional model year — the Soul soldiers on, even today.
+The Scion xB went on sale in 2004, and the Nissan Cube in 2009; however, when the Soul rolled onto the scene in 2010, it was here to play and to stay.
+Outlasting both key rivals the Cube disappeared after 2014, with the xB lasting an additional model year the Soul soldiers on, even today.
 We attribute Soul’s longevity to its value story.
 It was an enticing bargain when it first launched, and it remains a good deal today.
 Its industry-leading powertrain warranty didn’t hurt it either.
-Therefore, if you are shopping for a used Soul, you may find yourself overwhelmed by your choices.
+Therefore, if you are shopping for a used Soul, you may find yourself overwhelmed with choice.
 We will help with that.

 What Are the Best Kia Soul Model Years?